huguesalary/Magento-Varnish/README.md

 `<cache_type />`: Can take **one** and **only one** of the following values

-		per-client: one version per-client is stored in cache
-		per-page: one version of a block is stored per URL of a page global (the default):	one version of a block is stored for the entire website
+		per-client	: one version per client is stored in cache (the session cookie identifies which client gets which cached version of the block) per-page	: one version of a block is stored per URL of a page (the url of the page determines which cached version of the block is served to the client) global		: one version of a block is stored for the entire website (only one cached version of the block exist and it is served to every client)

 ***